 When you plant rose bushes, you have the choice of buying bare-root or container bushes.
 Bare-root roses essentially look like twigs.
 Even though the plant might look dead, it's still alive but in a dormant state.
 You can store them longer and plant them earlier than container roses.

 Container roses already have leaves and sometimes blooms on them.
 This makes them look more appealing, and you can get an idea of what the plant will look like.
-However, when the plant is already growing roses, it can take energy away from establishing strong roots after planting.
+However, when the plant is already producing flowers, it can take energy away from establishing strong roots after planting.

 When to Plant Rose Bushes